6 who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.

 The Holy Spirit gives new spiritual life to those who receive Christ as Savior (Ro 6:4, 11; 8:2, 10).
 The Spirit gives “life” because He works internally to produce change.
 The Holy Spirit can reach into the heart and transform volition to do God’s will.
 He can enable the believer to fellowship with God.

 The contrast between “letter” and “Spirit” is a contrast between dispensations.
 The Mosaic Law was also a national system giving regulations for a national entity called Israel.
 The Law demanded obedience (Ro 10:5; Ga 3:10, 12).
 The Law was external precept and ritual, but the economy of grace has spiritual and inner power.
 One kills, but the other gives life.

 Biblically, there is no such thing as a self-made man.

-A ministry of simple commands is death-dealing because it imposes guilt.
+A ministry of simple commands is death dealing because it imposes guilt.
 Those who push rules in their ministry have a ministry of death.
-All it does is produce deadly blame and kills dynamic Christian living.
+All it does is produce deadly blame and kill dynamic Christian living.
 Legalism is a fall from the grace principle (Ga 5:2, 4).
 By bringing knowledge of sin, it brings guilt upon the person and condemns him.
 Where there is sin, there is judgment.
 Sin brings death to God.

 Genuine spirituality rests on God’s Word applied by the Holy Spirit to experience.
 No human minister can reach people with the mere dead words of man; it takes a supernatural ministry from the Holy Spirit (Ga 5:16).
 The Spirit gives Christian living the power of spiritual life (Ro 8:2).